Sample Plan of Study

 - Evaluate your teaching using multiple sources of feedback (reflection, student feedback, observation by others) (TPE6 & TPE7)

 The capstone teaching experience and associated teaching observations are critical components of the College Teaching Certificate program.
+Off-campus cooperating teachers: The student and cooperating teacher should commit to adhere to the following expectations.
 Supervising faculty must meet regularly with the candidate to focus on and discuss key dimensions of teaching college courses:

 - Planning: Detailed syllabus and lesson plans including a reflective statement about the goals and objectives of the course and lessons in that context.